-The Law with Criminology and Criminal Justice degree is recognised as a qualifying law degree for professional purposes of the Solicitors Regulation Authority and The Bar Standards Board.
+This major course is recognised as a qualifying law degree (QLD) for professional purposes in the UK.
+This means it is recognised as a qualifying law degree for professional purposes of the Solicitors Regulation Authority and The Bar Standards Board.
 This means it satisfies the academic stage of training set by the Solicitors Regulation Authority and the Bar Standards Board for progression to the vocational stage – either the Legal Practice Course (LPC) to become a solicitor or the Bar Professional Training Course (BPTC) to become a barrister.

 The LLB (Hons) Law with Criminology and Criminal Justice course comprises two thirds law and one third criminology and criminal justice.
 This makes for a stimulating programme of study and will broaden your range of career options upon graduation.